Alejandroq12/shell-csharp/README.md

 ## The Problem

-A Unix shell is one of the most commonly used pieces of software on the planet, and most developers never stop to think about how it actually works.
+A Unix shell is one of the most commonly used pieces of software in the world, and most developers never stop to think about how it actually works.
 What happens between pressing Enter and seeing output?
-How does the shell find the right binary?
-How does it handle quoting, pipes, and redirection?
-The only way to really understand those answers is to build one.
+How does the shell find the right binary on the system?
+How does quoting work when strings contain spaces, escapes, or nested quotes?
+What is the precise sequence of system calls that spawns a child process, inherits its file descriptors, and reports its exit code?
+The only way to understand those answers with any depth is to build a shell.

 ## The Approach

-I am implementing a POSIX style shell from scratch in C# on .NET 9.
-The CodeCrafters platform provides the test harness and the challenge specification, but every line of the implementation is my own.
-No tutorial walks through the solution.
-Each stage introduces a new requirement (a new builtin, a new parsing rule, a new I/O behavior), and I have to figure out how to meet it.

-The goal is not just a working shell.
-It is internalizing how a shell interprets commands, manages processes, and handles the details that users take for granted.
-That knowledge transfers directly to backend work, where process management, parsing, and I/O are daily concerns.
+A POSIX style shell in C# on .NET 9, built from scratch.
+The scope includes a read eval print loop, a set of builtin commands, external program execution via `PATH` lookup, quoting and escape rules, and I/O redirection.
+Each of those subsystems is a small exercise in parsing, process management, or I/O that has been written about for decades in operating systems textbooks.
+Implementing them in modern C# produces a working program and a much deeper understanding of the platform the shell runs on.

 ---

 ## Current Status

 This is an actively developed project.
-Progress is tracked below and updated as stages are completed.
+The list below is updated as stages are completed.

 ### Completed

-* Project scaffolding with .NET 9 and the CodeCrafters runner
-* Basic REPL loop that reads input, dispatches on commands, and returns to the prompt
+* Interactive REPL loop that reads input, dispatches on commands, and returns to the prompt
 * Initial command recognition for a small set of inputs
+* Project scaffolding on .NET 9 with a shell runner script

 ### In progress